It seems that wherever you look, you can only see glowing reviews about Amsterdam, praising its food, art, shopping, and architectural wonders.

 Now don’t get me wrong: I did not hate Amsterdam by any means.
-It’s not a place that I wouldn’t visit again and, apart from the delicious cheese, it still has a ton of other things to make you happy.
-And I’m not only talking about those that your spouse or parents wouldn’t be happy about…
+It’s not a place that I wouldn’t visit again and, apart from the delicious cheese, it still has a ton of other things to make you happy (I’m talking about perfectly legal things here!)

 What I feel, though, is that the city is over-hyped.
-Overrated.
+Amsterdam is overrated.
 It has been put by so many people in such a glowing light that it’s simply doomed to live up to the expectations.